koolquark/nkmedia/doc/api.md

 ## set_candidate_end

-When the client has no more candidates to send, must use this command to inform the server.
+When the client has no more candidates to send, it should use this command to inform the server.